fre-hu/mdarray/DESIGN.md

   is left for higher level libraries.

 - The owned array type is parameterized by an allocator instead of a container.
-  The main reason is to be able to define the `RawSpan` structure internally and support dereferencing to `Span`.
+  The main reason is to be able to define the `RawSlice` structure internally and support dereferencing to `Slice`.

 - The fixed size array type is different from the generic array type with heap allocation.
 This is to align with Rust array types, and that the interface